foxandarrows/github-cv/readme.md

 Just a little readme file with the differents repositories on this github

-This github is mainly about coding / technical skills, but if you wish to see more visual skills, I invite you to have a look at my <a href="https://www.behance.net/lunalitvak">behance</a> account.
+This github is mainly about coding / technical skills, but if you wish to see more visual skills, I invite you to have a look at my <a href="https://www.behance.net/lunalitvak">behance</a> portfolio.
 On this account, you could see some screenshots of my previous <a href="https://www.behance.net/gallery/55005203/Portfolio-Fox-And-Arrows-Trial-1"> personal website</a>.
-Unfortunately, I deleted this website.
-As a developer / designer, I'm never completely satisfied with my own portfolio :speak_no_evil:
+Unfortunately, I deleted it.
+Indeed, as a developer / designer, I'm never completely satisfied with my own portfolio :speak_no_evil:

 ## Pure Javascript